GregorySech/applied-probability/README.md

 # Master Degree Notes
-These are my notes from the Master's Degree Programme course that I was able to attend.
+These are my notes from the Master's Degree Programme course Applied Probability for Computer Science by [Professor Antoniano Villalobos](https://www.unive.it/data/persone/20055797).

 # Technologies